The Essential Gandhi

-The Essential Gandhi: An Anthology of His Writings on His Life, Work, and Ideas is a collection of Mohandas Gandhi's writings edited by Louis Fischer.
+The Essential Gandhi: An Anthology of His Writings on His Life, Work, and Ideas is a collection of Mohandas Gandhi's writings, edited by Louis Fischer and published by Random House in 1962.
 The book outlines how Gandhi became the Mahatma and introduces Gandhi's opinions on various subjects.
 It is split into two parts, "The Man" and "The Mahatma".